Results October 2020: PHHT Results 11 October 2020

 The Pipestave Horse Trials are low-level unrated combined training events with all three phases Dressage, Cross-country and Stadium Jumping all taking place in one day.

 The Pipestave Hill Horse Trials are held in July and October every year.
 The Horse Trials are the WNRDC’s major fundraisers for the year.
 By participating in our Horse Trials you are helping to support one of the few cross country courses open to the public for free.
+Our beautiful venue is conveniently located to I-95 and I-495 in Northeastern Massachusetts and very convenient for competitors eastern MA, as well as NH and ME.
+The Pipestave Hill Equestrian Area is a little over an hour from Portland, ME and Concord, NH and under an hour from Nashua NH and Marlborough, MA.

 As a non-profit organization, we are committed to keeping our exceptional facility active, continuing to improve the Pipestave Hill Equestrian Recreation Area, maintaining trails in town, and organizing other equestrian-oriented activities.
 We are both lucky and unique to have both riding rings and a small cross-country course on town-owned land.
 We also make substantial donations to local equine organizations New England Equine Rescue North (NEER North), Windrush Theraputic Riding, MSPCA Nevins Farm, etc. and West Newbury service organizations: Police, Fire, Library, Emergency Management, Open Space Committee, etc.